kmlawson/china-revolutions-mo3337/seminars.md

 **Preparation:**

+* In addition to the main readings choose one of the following large political upheavals and be prepared to say something about its particular characteristics, causes, longer legacy: Boxer Rebellion (1899-1900), Taiping Rebellion (1850-1864), Nian Rebellion (1852-1868), Panthay Rebellion (1856-1873), the Eight Trigrams Uprising (1813) or White Lotus Rebellion (1796-1804)
+* Review the pronunciation and romanisation section of this handbook, and visit a website or online video or two to practice some of the main sounds for Chinese.
+This can help you pronounce names and places throughout the course with greater confidence.
+* The reading for this week is especially light.
+Take advantage of this time to complete your first long essay
 * X: [Rise of Hong Xiuquan](https://www.youtube.com/watch?v=skbTJcnumEA)
 * X: [Taiping: Age of Great Peace](https://www.youtube.com/watch?v=hHGxR16iem8)
 * X: [Fall of the Heavenly Kingdom](https://www.youtube.com/watch?v=3CogSb2NHv8)